park-sewon/coq-clerical/README.md

 ```
 Here, `PI` is the constant `π` that we import from Coq's standard library.
 However, the theory isn't enough to prove our program.
-For example, the proof of our program required the irrationality of `π`.
+For example, the proof of our program requires the irrationality of `π`.
 The _mathematical knowledge_ required in program proofs are partially proved
 or admitted in [Examples.Mathematics](./examples/Mathematics.v).